mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 Before examining the final results, let's briefly define these two terms.
 They get to the heart of how an LLM works:

-- **Loss**: The training objective value (lower is better).
-This represents, roughly, how many tokens the LLM thought was probable.
-So a loss of 4 meant the LLM was considering 4 different tokens, aggregated across the comparison dataset.
+- **Loss**: Loss is the model’s objective function — a lower loss means the model assigned higher probability to the correct next token.
+It's the core measure of how well the model predicts text.
-- **Perplexity**: The natural exponent of the Loss factor; this again measures how well the model predicts data (lower is better).
+- **Perplexity**: The natural exponent of the Loss factor; again measuring how well the model predicts data (lower is better).
 Loss tends to work on small numbers, and small shifts of decimal values might represent meaningful change.
 By taking Loss to an exponent value, Perplexity becomes easier to compare and understand across models.

 With our definitions so defined, let's see how my SparkNet v1 model stacks up: